Mukilteo Music LLC Studio Policies 2019-2020

 6. Summer Lessons

 During the summer, lessons are more flexible so as to better accommodate your summer adventures.
 Rather than paying for a month in full, tuition will be purchased in packages of four lessons (similar to a punch card) and used for the weeks your family is in town.
 If less than four weeks remain in August, tuition will be prorated for the rest of the summer.

 An acoustic piano in good condition and regularly tuned is ideal.
-Many pianos may be acquired inexpensively on Craig's List or rented through a local music store (such as Pedigo Piano in Everett) Having an acoustic piano greatly facilitates learning proper piano technique.
+Many pianos may be acquired inexpensively on Craig's List, a used piano store or rented through a local music store (such as Pedigo Piano in Everett).
+I recently purchased a grand piano through Stage 7 pianos and have been impressed with their selection and customer service.
+They even provide free pianos (customers pay to have it moved to their home).
+Having an acoustic piano greatly facilitates learning proper piano technique.
 If acquisition of an acoustic piano is not possible at first, a full-sized (88) key digital piano with weighted keys is recommended.
 The Yamaha P80 is a good digital piano and can sometimes be found on Craig's list for $400-$500.
+Costco also sometimes sells a weighted Yamaha keyboard for about the same price.
 Keyboards without weighted keys are discouraged, as they don't allow students to play with different dynamics (ex. loud vs soft) and hinder development of musical expression and tone.

 Please feel free to share with me any questions, concerns or ideas you may have.
 Together we can customize a fun and fulfilling musical education for your child.

 Thank you for choosing me as your piano teacher.
 I'm looking forward to taking this musical journey together!